Connect me to:

 5. Heat one teaspoon oil in a non-stick skillet over medium heat and brown lightly (about one minute) then turn over and repeat back and forth, about five to six minutes total.
 Stack them and repeat until all are made.

-6. Serve them; and people can tear them into pieces before eating them.
+6. Now serve them.
+Everyone can tear theirs into pieces before eating them.